edward-shen/dotfile/readme.md

 # dotfile

 A fast, lightweight, and extensible dotfile manager and post-install installer for Arch users.
-Use `dotfile` as a simple way to manage dotfiles anywhere or as a method
+Use `dotfile` as a simple way to manage dotfiles anywhere and a way for users to quickly get back on their feet after a fresh installation.

 ## Features